pakar/bubblewrap_opencode/README.md

 Install 'bubblewrap' package on your system.
 This should most probably be available via your package manager.

 ### opencode
-This may differ and may need tweaks to the opencode script in this repo.

 On ArchLinux:
 ```
 $ yay opencode